 The group released a string of singles over the next year (including a re-recorded version of The Rattler

 ), all of which hovered in the mid-regions of the Top 100.
-Their 1989 album Good Deeds & Dirty Rags fared slightly better, charting at number 27; however, Goodbye Mr. Mackenzie
+Their 1989 album Good Deeds and Dirty Rags fared slightly better, charting at number 27; however, Goodbye Mr. Mackenzie

-and Capitol parted ways; the Mackenzies signed to Parlophone and Capitol released a B-sides and live collection, Fish Heads & Tails, at the end of the year.
+and Capitol parted ways; the Mackenzies signed to Parlophone and Capitol released a B-sides and live collection, Fish Heads and Tails, at the end of the year.

-The following year, the band changed gears, creating the side project Angelfish, which put Manson's smoldering sensuality and vocals at the forefront.
-1993 also saw the debut of the band's own label Blokshok, on which they released the live Mackenzie album Live: On the Day of Storms
+The following year the band changed gears, creating the side project Angelfish, which put Manson's smoldering sensuality and vocals at the forefront.
+The year 1993 also saw the debut of the band's own label, Blokshok, on which they released the live Mackenzies album Live: On the Day of Storms

 .
-Angelfish's video for the single "Shock Me" received some airplay on MTV, where producer Butch Vig saw it and asked Manson to join his new project Garbage.
+Angelfish's video for the single "Shock Me" received some airplay on MTV, where famously, guitarist Steve Marker saw it, leading to Manson being asked to join his new project Garbage.
 After Manson left, the rest of the Mackenzies carried on for two more albums, Five

 and The Glory Hole, as well as a collection of covers, Jezebel

 .
-The group played their final gig at the end of 1995.
+The group played its final gig at the end of 1995.